-The Chris King Aeroset is not yet available to the public but can be seen in a select few custom builds, including the Enve Custom Road.
+The Chris King Aeroset is not yet available to the public but can be seen in a select few custom builds.

 It's a very clever solution to completely hide the brake cables and housing.

-To make this happen, the top of the headtube was widened to 44mm to allow the cables to pass alongside the streerer tube and into the frame's internal routing.
+To make this happen, the headset cups were widened to 44mm to allow the cables to pass alongside the streerer tube and into the frame's internal routing.

 Neatly out of sight, the cables and housing go straight from the levers into the handlebars and stem and down into the headtube between the bearing and the steerer tube.